SimplifyJobs/Summer2025-Internships/.github/README-scripts.md

 ]
 ```

-The schema of this files is as follows:
+The schema of this file is as follows:

 | Property Name   | Data Type        | Description                                          | Example |
 | --------------- | ---------------- | ---------------------------------------------------- | -------- |